NyKepler/CerCNsig/README.md

 copies = ploidy + (signal − standard) \frac{cellularity * ploidy + 2 (1 − cellularity)}{cellularity * standard}
 $$

-To summarize the copy number alteration in our HGSOC sample, over 15% of them have amplification in regions containing MECOM, PIK3CA, KRAS, CCNE1 and AKT2, while 15% of them have deletion in CDKN2A/B, NF1, ERBB2 (proximate) and CCNE1.
+To summarize the copy number alteration in our HGSC sample, over 15% of them have amplification in regions containing MECOM, PIK3CA, KRAS, CCNE1 and AKT2, while 15% of them have deletion in CDKN2A/B, NF1, ERBB2 (proximate) and CCNE1.
 Large segment amplification on 3q, 10p, 12p and 20q, and deletion on 4p, 8p, 11p and 16q.
 According to the Z.Cheng's
-paper from McNeish lab, amplification in genes like PTEN, CCNE1, CCND1, AKT2 and deletion in TP53 are more frequent in early stage HGSOC, while amplifiation in PTEN and KRAS are more seen in later stage.
+paper from McNeish lab, amplification in genes like PTEN, CCNE1, CCND1, AKT2 and deletion in TP53 are more frequent in early stage HGSC, while amplifiation in PTEN and KRAS are more seen in later stage.
 More detail focal CNA analysis will be done by GISTIC2.

-#### 4. Rascal absolute copy number analysis: Benchmark with ACE shows super for HGSOC tumor samples but not ideal for cytology VS.
+#### 4. Rascal absolute copy number analysis: Benchmark with ACE shows super for HGSC tumor samples but not ideal for cytology VS.

 *Rascal* was developed based on concepts of ACE and further adapted to the biological nature of ovarian tumor samples.
 The mathematics of this